gdsc-gcect/GCECT-APP/Assets/Contributing.md

     $ git push origin master

 The last command pushes the latest code to your forked repository on Github.
-The origin is the remote pointing to your forked repository on github.
+The origin is the remote pointing to your forked repository on GitHub.

 ### CREATE A NEW BRANCH FOR A FEATURE OR BUGFIX -

-Normally, all repositories have a master branch which is considered to remain stable and all new features should be made in a separate branch and after completion merged into master branch.
+Normally, all repositories have a master branch that is considered to remain stable and all new features should be made in a separate branch and after completion merged into the master branch.
 So we should create a new branch for our feature or bugfix and start working on the issue.

 $ git checkout -b <feature-branch>
 This will create a new branch out of master branch.
 Now start working on the problem and commit your changes.